Alex-Hyde/Alex-Hyde/README.md

 | --- | --- |
 | ![alt text](https://github.com/Alex-Hyde/Alex-Hyde.github.io/blob/main/ProjectImages/AuroraParks/4.png?raw=true) | ![alt text](https://github.com/Alex-Hyde/Alex-Hyde.github.io/blob/main/ProjectImages/AuroraParks/5.png?raw=true) |

+### 🏆 Won first place at the Aurora Hackathon in 2019.
+- Presented the idea to the Town of Aurora and worked with the town to determine the feasability of further developing and deploying the app.

 <!--
 **Alex-Hyde/Alex-Hyde** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.